Tax Credit Definitions

 If your home already has a furnace but no air conditioner, a split-system is the most economical central air conditioner to install.

-A packaged central air conditioner has the evaporator coil, condenser, and compressor all located in one cabinet, which usually is placed on a roof or on a concrete slab next to the house's foundation.
+A single package unit is an air source heat pump or central air conditioner that has all major assemblies (evaporator coil, condenser, and compressor) enclosed in a single cabinet, usually placed on a roof or a concrete slab next to the house's foundation.
 This type of air conditioner also is used in small commercial buildings.
 Air supply and return ducts come from indoors through the home's exterior wall or roof to connect with the packaged air conditioner, which is usually located outdoors.
 Packaged air conditioners often include electric heating coils or a natural gas furnace.
 This combination of air conditioner and central heater eliminates the need for a separate furnace indoors.

 For energy-conversion heating devices their peak steady-state "thermal efficiency" is often stated, e.g., 'this furnace is 90% efficient', but a more detailed measure of seasonal energy effectiveness is the Annual Fuel Utilization Efficiency (AFUE).